nodexo/object-fx/README.md

 Flattens an object.

 #### Options

+**CustomDelimiter**
-- KeySeparator: String,  defaults to '.'
+{String}, defaults to '.'
+You can use any character (chain), but avoid those that are already used within keys.

+**ExplicitArrays**
-- ExplicitArrays: Boolean, defaults to false
+{Boolean}, defaults to false
+If set to `true` arrays are flattened in bracket notation, e.g. arr[0] instead of arr.0

+**MaxDepth**
-- CircularityCheck: Boolean, defaults to false
+{Number}, defaults to 0
+Maximum number of nested levels to flatten.

+**CircularityCheck**
-- MaxDepth: Number, defaults to 0
+{Boolean}, defaults to false
+Perform a check for circular references before flattening the object.
+Without prior testing circular objects will throw `RangeError: Maximum call stack size exceeded`.

 Example: